umayangag/nexoan/choreo/DEPLOYMENT.md

 ### Choreo Configs

 When deploying the CORE service on thing to note is that GRPC services are not exposed through the Gateway in Choreo.
 So we have to choose the `PROJECT_URL` from `Manage`->`Overview` tabs in Choreo console.
-Make sure to extract that URL and use it as the `coreServiceURL` config in both `Update` API and `Query` API services.
+Make sure to extract that URL and use it as the `coreServiceURL` config in both `Ingestion` API and `Read` API services.